presidio-oss/cline-based-code-generator/README.md

 - Use these instructions to generate tasks, code, or customize the tool's behavior.
 - Instruction sets are stored in the `.vscode/hai-instructions` folder, facilitating easy access and collaborative development.

+These customizations empower developers to shape AI outputs that match their distinct coding style and preferences.
 ---

 ### ✏️ Inline Editing